providing opportunities for adults with intellectual disabilities to build skills and gain independence

 Full-time Community Living Services

-MRI owns and operates ten group homes in the Decatur area; four to eight people live in each home with full-time daily support staff.
+MRI owns and operates nine group homes in the Decatur area; four to eight people live in each home with full-time daily support staff.
 These homes are called Community Integrated Living Arrangements (CILA).

 People with intellectual disabilities build independent living skills like room care, personal care, social skills, and community integration with the help of our CILA staff.
 Each person’s unique needs are met through family-style dining, personalized rooms and individualized services.
 By living in an MRI CILA home, individuals not only gain skills, but staff ensure that residents know how to use medical support.